skriticos/tab_opener/README.md

 With tab\_opener the user does not have many windows open.
 Every time a file is opened, the tab\_opener application closes.
-The user likes to Alt-Tab between his application and he does not like it when a lot of auxilliary applications clutter that list. tab\_opener does not.
+The user likes to Alt-Tab between his application and he does not like it when a lot of auxiliary applications clutter that list. tab\_opener does not.
 It will restore the last state when started again, so the user will be able to continue his navigation and file opening rigth where he left off.